amraw/Fake-News-Busters/index.md

 <img src="https://raw.githubusercontent.com/amraw/Fake-News-Busters/master/fnc-1-master/lstm.jpg" alt="Mountain View" width="500" height="377">

-#### - Exeprimental Results:
+#### - Results:

-We experimented with different hyperparametrs such as .., .. , .. .
+We experimented with different sequence lengths - defined as number of words in the News article body fed to LSTM.
+Truncation of articles to specific length is required for batch processing since different articles have different lengths.
+Following tables show the confusion matrices and accuracies for different sequence lengths.

  Following tables show the confusion matrices for different setups.